 Tracking your staff’s time and attendance with pen and paper or a spreadsheet is clunky, time-consuming, and comes with a host of other problems.

-Here are four common problems that businesses face when they manually track staff time.
-If you’re experiencing any of these in your business, it’s time to switch to a more automated solution.
+Here are four common benefits that businesses gain when they switch to a more automated solution.

 Employees recording work hours by hand, managers chasing them for timesheets, entering the information into a spreadsheet or payroll software, manually checking for errors.
 Sound familiar?